tpoisseau/tpoisseau/README.md

 - Rust, for low-energy and embarked computed.
 - Go, for modern and scallable server application.
+- C / C++, for native and bindings accross multiple languages and contribute to Node.js

 ## 💼 I'm experienced with